-2. Cochlear implants have internal (under the skin) and external parts (behind the ear).
+2. Cochlear implants have internal (under the skin) and external parts (behind or off the ear).

 No. Cochlear implants are approved by the Food & Drug Administration (FDA) in the USA and the rest of the world and have been used successfully at this clinic and in the rest of the world since 1986.

 Because everyone’s hearing system is different, everyone’s experience with a cochlear implant is different.
 Generally adults report that initially the sound is quite high pitched and electronic but becomes ordinary over time.
 Young children often only know the sound they hear with a cochlear implant, so it sounds “normal” to them.
 It is just not the “normal” that a person with normal hearing experiences.

 Cochlear implants provide a wide range of sound information.
 Performance in speech perception testing and in the real world varies among individuals.
 With time and training, most patients understand more speech than with hearing aids and many communicate by telephone and enjoy music.

 You will probably hear most sounds from soft to loud sounds.
 Patients report that they can hear footsteps, doors closing, ringing telephones, car engines, barking dogs, lawn mowers, birds and various other environmental sounds.

 No. A cochlear implant provides a limited sense of hearing in the implanted ear.
 However, most individuals with good language abilities can learn to use this sound to understand spoken language and having improved quality of life.
 Most cochlear implant users can learn to understand spoken sentences without looking at the person who is talking, particularly if there is no background noise.
 Many can also learn to use the telephone.
 An important factor determining the possibility of understanding speech without lipreading is duration of deafness and prior use of hearing aids.